sflavelle/neurariodotcom/pages/04.writing/02.begin-again/04.part-3/02-neu-wave-music/item.md

 shut behind her and the light from inside disappeared, she allowed the persona of 'DJ Neu Wave' to slip away from her, and her bright eyes and smile slipped away.
-She slumped down rather roughly on a milk crate next to the entrance, leaning her back into the wall
+She slumped down rather roughly on a milk crate next to the entrance, leaning her back into the wall.

 In an instant, she looked as if she was totally exhausted.